dyno-might/dyno-might.github.io/_posts/2021-08-26-culture-war-island-hopping.md

 ## Too long didn't read

 Broad culture war questions are irresolvable mind-killers, but we can't simply give up rational discussion of huge realms of human life.
 Statistics might not be able to answer those questions.
 What is *can* do is find the effect of interventions: What happens after you do something?
 We should skip the broad culture-war, and ask "if we push this policy lever, what are the effects".
 At the same time, we should try to deflate the culture-war by skeptically evaluating all broad claims.
 Studying interventions is less controversial, more grounded in evidence, and must happen eventually anyway.
-Directly fighting the culture war is like attempting a frontal assault on Rabaul.
+Directly fighting the culture war is like a frontal assault on Rabaul.